 Shallots look like a small onion, and for a good reason.
 This slightly sweet ingredient is part of the Amaryllidaceae family, which counts leeks, garlic and onion as members.
 While the shallot has a bit of a bite, it's smoother and less pungent than the onion, but not as mild as a leek or as strong as garlic.
-Often, the shallot starts its life in a recipe finely chopped and sautéed with butter or olive oil, as a way to build flavor in dishes without making the kind of bold statement an onion or garlic would.
+Often, the shallot starts its life in a recipe finely chopped and sautéed with butter or olive oil, as a way to build flavor in dishes without making the kind of bold statement that an onion or garlic would.

 What Are Shallots?

 Shallots are not merely small onions; they're totally separate relative of onions known as Allium ascalonium.
-This ingredient grows in clusters underground like garlic, with each bulb sheathed by a thin, paper-like husk.
-Shallots are harvested the same way as the other foods in the family by digging up once the top of the vegetable crowns the dirt.
+This ingredient grows in clusters underground like garlic, with each bulb sheathed by a thin, copper-colored husk.
+Shallots are harvested the same way as the other foods in the family by them digging up once the top of the vegetable crowns the dirt.

 How to Cook With Shallots

 Shallots can be added to a lot of foods to help refine them.
 There's a slight sweetness to the flesh and a mild bite that make shallots ideal for chopping finely and sauteing with butter, slicing into a stew, roasting with an herbed chicken, or deep frying for a crunchy garnish or side dish.
 Slice up raw shallots into a salad or whisk a finely minced shallot with extra virgin olive oil and lemon for a simple salad dressing.
 They're especially good with sherry vinegar for a vinaigrette.

-One classical application of the shallot involves dicing the vegetable and making a shallot vinegar to serve with raw oysters.
+One classical application of the shallot involves dicing the vegetable and making shallot-infused vinegar to serve with raw oysters.
 The ingredient is also a key component in beurre blanc, Bordelaise, and Périgueux sauces.
 This ingredient also goes well with eggs and meat; shallots find an easy home in quiches, soups, savory pies, and on top of a steak.

 What Do Shallots Taste Like?

 Shallots are rarely the star of meal.
 They are background players that round out flavors.
 You can use them anywhere you'd like a more mellow, less pronounced onion flavor, so they work well in sauces, soups, and, when pickled or fried, an ingredient worth savoring on their own.
 You can also use them in a compound butter to then use on other dishes such as cast-iron steak, for extra flavor.

 Where to Buy Shallots

-Keep shallots in a cool, dry and dark place in a netted bag or basket.
+Keep shallots in a cool, dry, and dark place in a netted bag or basket.
 The biggest thing to look out for is moisture, which can cause the bulbs to mold.
 If properly stored, shallots can potentially keep for months, especially if you are buying them very fresh, right after harvest.

 The three most popular types of shallots include the grey shallot, the Prisma shallot, and the Jersey or pink shallot.

-The market may also offer: Pikant shallots, a French hybrid that's bright magenta; the copper-colored saffron shallot; teardrop shaped Ambition shallots that have a red-copper color and creamy-hued flesh; pure white Olympus shallots; and the thick-skinned and straw-colored Bonilla shallot.
+The market may also offer Pikant shallots, a French hybrid that's bright magenta; the copper-colored Saffron shallot; teardrop-shaped Ambition shallots that have a red-copper color and creamy-hued flesh; pure white Olympus shallots; and the thick-skinned and straw-colored Bonilla shallot.